-Beliefs on the probabilities of out-of-equilibrium acceptances by banks making observable offers satisfy the PBE consistency requirement because these probabilities are "pinned down" by equilibrium strategies: all players believe that any bank deviating in t = 1 follows its equilibrium strategy in t = 3 and the latter is the optimal response to its competitors' equilibrium strategy.
+Beliefs on the probabilities of out-of-equilibrium acceptances by banks making observable offers satisfy the PBE consistency requirement because these probabilities are "pinned down" by equilibrium strategies: all players believe that any bank deviating in t=1 follows its equilibrium strategy in t=3 and the latter is the optimal response to its competitors' equilibrium strategy.

 Part (ii).
-In region C there is no PBE satisfying A6 in which the entrepreneur undertakes the small project, and there is a PBE where the entrepreneur is not funded.
+In region C, there is no PBE in which the entrepreneur undertakes the small project, and there is a PBE where the entrepreneur is not funded.

 Both these results are immediate.
-First, in any equilibrium candidate where the entrepreneur undertakes the small project, a hidden lender (say, bank 3) would earn a strictly positive profit by issuing $c_3 = (x, r_3)$ with $r_3 = \underline{r} + \varepsilon$ and $\varepsilon > 0$ , provided that the remaining banks reject the application for its contract.
-This implies that assumption A6 (unviability of the large project) cannot be satisfied in any equilibrium where the entrepreneur is funded and undertakes the small project.
-Second, in the region under consideration there is an equilibrium with market freeze, where both banks 1 and 3 offer contract $\underline{c}$ , but their acceptance rules are such that neither of them lends in equilibrium.
-This is equilibrium outcome is supported by the following banks' strategies: banks 1 and 3 issue $\underline{c}$ .
+First, in any equilibrium candidate where the entrepreneur undertakes the small project, a hidden lender (say, bank 3) would earn a strictly positive profit by issuing $c_3 = (x, r_3)$ with

+$r_3 = \underline{r} + \varepsilon$ and $\varepsilon > 0$, so that the remaining banks reject the application for their contracts, since the large project is not viable by assumption A6.
+Hence, there is no equilibrium where the entrepreneur is funded and undertakes the small project.
+Second, in the region under consideration there is an equilibrium with market freeze, where both banks 1 and 3 offer contract \underline{c} , but their acceptance rules are such that neither of them lends in equilibrium.
+This equilibrium outcome is supported by the following banks' strategies: banks 1 and 3 issue \underline{c} .
 Bank 1 accepts an application for this contract whenever this contract has not been issued by bank 2 as well.
 Bank 3 accepts an application for this contract whenever this contract has not been issued by bank 1 as well.
 The entrepreneur randomizes seniority with equal probability whenever two of his applications are accepted.
-Indeed, since $\underline{r} > r^M = y_S$ , the entrepreneur will not sign $\underline{c}$ if only one bank offers this contract and all other banks remain inactive.
-The details of these proofs are straightforward and therefore are omitted.
+But, since $r > r^M = v_S$, the entrepreneur will not sign c if only one bank is ready to

 Strategies under information sharing.
-The difference between a setting where banks do not share information and one where they do, is that in the latter they can condition their acceptances to the entrepreneur's past credit history, i.e. on his total indebtedness and its breakdown across loans.
-Formally, each bank, say bank b, can condition its acceptance policy not only upon the contracts issued by banks making observable offers, but also upon the entrepreneur's total past indebtedness R. Hence, bank b's strategy is now defined by a loan contract $c_b$ , an acceptance policy $\alpha : \mathbf{C} \to [0, 1]$ (where, as before, $\mathbf{C}$ is the set of pairs of contracts issued by banks 1 and 2, while $\mathbf{c}$ is a particular element of $\mathbf{C}$ ), and a bound on the maximal total past indebtedness $R_b \geq 0$ , chosen by the bank b, that the entrepreneur must not exceed to be eligible for contract $c_b$ at t = 3.
+The difference between a setting where banks do not share information and one where they do, is that in the latter they can condition their acceptances on the entrepreneur's past credit history, that is, on his total indebtedness and its breakdown across loans.
+Formally, each bank, say bank b, can condition its acceptance policy not only upon the contracts issued by banks making observable offers, but also upon the entrepreneur's total past indebtedness R. Hence, bank b's strategy is now defined by a loan contract c_b , an acceptance policy $\alpha : \mathbb{C} \to [0, 1]$ (where, as before, \mathbb{C} is the set of pairs of contracts issued by banks 1 and 2, while c is a particular element of \mathbb{C}), and a bound on the maximal total past indebtedness $R_b \ge 0$, chosen by the bank b, that the entrepreneur must not exceed to be eligible for contract c_b at t=3.